Networks-it-uc3m/Quditto/README.md

 ## Installation

-The *quditto* software is divided into three different components: the *quditto orchestrator*, the *quditto QKD node*, and the *quditto client*.
-To support the deployment of a digital twin of a QKD network, the *quditto* orchestrator needs to be installed.
+The *Quditto* software is divided into three different components: the *quditto orchestrator*, the *quditto QKD node*, and the *quditto client*.
+To support the deployment of a digital twin of a QKD network, the *quditto orchestrator* needs to be installed.
 This can be done by downloading the [qd2_orchestrator](https://github.com/Networks-it-uc3m/Quditto/tree/main/qd2_orchestrator) folder, navigating to its directory, and then simply writing a pip install command:

 ```
 pip install .